husamettinarabaci/rustExam/en/questions/section-18/question-179.md

-## 📘 Section: Error Handling and Result Types
+## 📘 Section: Collections: HashMap
-### 🔹 Category: The `thiserror` Crate
+### 🔹 Category: HashMap and lifetimes
-#### ❓ Question 179: Using the `thiserror` crate for custom errors
+#### ❓ Question 179: HashMap and lifetimes

-Explain how to use the `thiserror` crate to define custom error types.
-Provide an example with a custom error and usage in a function.
+Write a Rust function that demonstrates how to use lifetimes with a `HashMap` containing references as values.

-- Add the `thiserror` crate to your dependencies.
+- Define a function that takes a `HashMap<&str, &i32>` as a parameter.
-- Define a custom error type using `thiserror::Error`.
+- The function should print all key-value pairs.
-- Use the error type in a function that returns a `Result`.
+- Explain how lifetimes are required to ensure the references remain valid.

-🔧 **Task:** Use the `thiserror` crate to simplify custom error definitions.
+🔧 **Task:** Show how to use lifetimes with a `HashMap` that stores references as values.